|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 supernovae on the cosmological redshift best corresponded to the

-It has been hypothesized that this accelerating expansion is caused by a kind of pervasive vacuum called "dark energy " DE ( Dark Energy ) with a negative energy density is so great that their repulsivními effects overcomes the gravitational pull of all matter in the universe.
-In the simplest case, it is assumed that dark energy and emerging repulsive action is in the area of distributed roughly uniformly.
+It has been hypothesized that this accelerating expansion is caused by a kind of pervasive vacuum so-called "dark energy" DE (Dark Energy) with a negative energy density so high, that its repulsive effects overcomes the gravitational action of all matter in the universe.
+In the simplest case, it is assumed that dark energy and emerging repulsive action are distributed approximately homogenous in space.

 Equation of state of dark energy can be modeled in a simple general form as an "ideal liquid"

 |p de = w. c 2 . r de ,||(5.59)|